What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 You might be out hiking for 7-9 hours so take plenty of snacks.
 Your hotel will usually arrange lunch and some fruit for you, but triple check this the night before so you’re not hungry.

-I also took some extra protein bars and Hydralyte (oral rehydration sachets that I mixed with water – take a spare bottle for this).
+I also took some extra protein bars and Hydralyte (oral rehydration sachets/tablets that I mixed with water – take a spare bottle for this).

 Passport